-(Formerly Chem.
-148) A survey of reactions of particular utility in the organic laboratory.
+(Conjoined with Chem.
+252; formerly Chem.
+148.)
+A survey of reactions of particular utility in the organic laboratory.
 Emphasis is on methods of preparation of carbon-carbon bonds and oxidation reduction sequences.
-Prerequisite: Chem.
-140C or Chem.
-141C or consent of instructor.
+Chem.
+252 students will be required to complete an additional paper and/or exam beyond that expected of students enrolled in Chem.
+152. Prerequisite: Chem.
+140C or 140CH (152); or graduate standing (252).